Home » Magazine Directory » Vintage Magazines

 The first English periodical to be called a “magazine”.
 Founder Edward Cave’s “innovation was to create a monthly digest of news and commentary on any topic the educated public might be interested in, from commodity prices to Latin poetry.
 It carried original content from a stable of regular contributors, as well as extensive quotations and extracts from other periodicals and books.
 It was read throughout the English-speaking world and continued to flourish through the 18th century and much of the 19th century under a series of different editors and publishers.” – Wikipedia

 The collection at this HathiTrust link appears to contain a complete run, from the magazine’s founding in 1731 to the end of general publication in 1907.
 The numbering of volumes at the link is irregular: Vol 1 is the 5th item, Vol 2 is about 25th, etc. Indexes are in the list.
-Old magazines online free.
-Vintage magazine archive.
-Free old magazines download.
-Old magazine archives online free.
+Free vintage men’s magazine.

 Vols 1-136 (1830-1898)